Monitoring Mindless Munching by Mirabai Holland ©2013

 Mirabai Holland says "What a wonderful melon!"

 Fitness=Longevity.
 We all know that.
-But a *scary new obesity study proves we’re ignoring the wakeup call.
+But scary obesity numbers proves we’re ignoring the wake up call.
 Why will there be a 33 % increase in obesity and a 130% in severe obesity in the next 20 years?
+(Institute of Medicine)

 There’s an atmosphere of over indulgence created by the people who want to sell us stuff.
 More is better.
 Bigger is a sign of your success.
 It’s UPSCALE and we’re taking it quite literally.
 Hey I like stuff, but it’s gone too far.
 And it’s gotten uncomfortable.